WhereGroup/qgis_mofa4q_profile/README.md

 The background layer is referenced directly in the QGIS project (in the file mofa4q.qgs).

 ![alt text](init/data_structure.png)

+### Synctool
+MoFa4Q used all offline data, even for the background map.
+A Synctool has been developed to refresh and update the data.
+When the PC is connected to a network it is possible to check if new data is available and download it.

 ### Local customization by the user
 The user settings are saved in a number of files so that the customized configuration is